wuespace/telestion-client/CONTRIBUTING.md

 }
 ```

+### Build-Stack

+We use Rollup with some plugins and custom configurations as our build stack for the library parts of this project.
+If you need access to the CommonJS `require` function to import JSON files,
+please import the `requireGood` function from `./base-configs/helpers.mjs`.
+ESM currently doesn't support importing of JSON files, so please use this function as a (readable) workaround.

 ### Publishing

 The publishing process, in this project, is fully automated.
 Please refer to the relevant sections of the _Telestion Client Git Conventions_ for further instructions on publishing.